timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 13-TRADE AGREEMENTS ACT OF 1979/SUBCHAPTER I-GOVERNMENT PROCUREMENT/SUBCHAPTER I-GOVERNMENT PROCUREMENT.md

 #### (b) Designation of eligible countries and instrumentalities
 * The President may designate a foreign country or instrumentality for purposes of subsection (a) only if he determines that such country or instrumentality—

-  * (1) is a country or instrumentality which (A) has become a party to the Agreement or the North American Free Trade Agreement, and (B) will provide appropriate reciprocal competitive government procurement opportunities to United States products and suppliers of such products;
+  * (1) is a country or instrumentality which (A) has become a party to the Agreement or the USMCA (as defined in section 4502 of this title), and (B) will provide appropriate reciprocal competitive government procurement opportunities to United States products and suppliers of such products;

   * (2) is a country or instrumentality, other than a major industrial country, which (A) will otherwise assume the obligations of the Agreement, and (B) will provide such opportunities to such products and suppliers;